 Christmas came early for more than three hundred customers who had items on layaway at Walmarts in central Illinois.
 On the last day to pick up their layaway items, they were greeted with the news that their bills, totalling $80,000, had been paid in full by a Secret Santa.
-The Secret Santa turned out to be Jimmy John Liautaud, Owner and Founder of Jimmy John’s.
+The Secret Santa turned out to be Jimmy John Liautaud, Founder of Jimmy John’s.

 “I could not believe it,” said Tanesha Blissit, who had nearly $1,000 worth of layaways waiting for her at the store.